 - We will promote a caring, safe and positive environment within the school, ensuring children know they can approach adults in the school if they are worried or in difficulty and that their concerns will be taken seriously and acted upon as appropriate. - We will encourage self-esteem and self-assertiveness, through the curriculum and through positive relationships within the school community. - We will ensure children are taught to understand and manage risk through Relationship and Sex Education (RSE) and through all aspects of school life.
 This includes online safety and anti-bullying, road safety, pedestrian and cycle training.
-As well as focussed work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel. - We will respond sympathetically to any requests for time out to deal with distress and anxiety. - We will offer details of helplines, counselling or other avenues of external support. - We will liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - We will notify Social Care immediately if there is a significant concern.
+As well as focussed work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel. - We will respond sympathetically to any requests for time out to deal with distress and anxiety. - We will offer details of helplines, counselling or other avenues of external support.

-- We will provide continuing support to a child about whom there have been concerns who leaves the school by ensuring that information is shared under confidential cover to the child's new setting and ensure the school medical records are forwarded as a matter of priority and within statutory timescales. - We will encourage the use of strategies to encourage children to share concerns as well as access to ELSA.
-Children know who they can talk to if they don't feel safe.
+- We will liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - We will notify Social Care immediately if there is a significant concern. - We will provide continuing support to a child about whom there have been concerns who leaves the school by ensuring that information is shared under confidential cover to the child's new setting within 5 days and ensure the school medical records are forwarded as a matter of priority and within statutory timescales. - We will encourage the use of strategies to encourage children to share concerns as well as access to ELSA.
+Children know who they can talk to if they don't feel safe. - We will reassure all children who are victims of abuse that they will be taken seriously and will be supported.
+They should never be made to feel ashamed or that they are creating a problem by reporting abuse, sexual violence, or sexual harassment. - We will ensure that following any safeguarding concern the child's wishes and feelings are taken into account when determining what action to take and what services to provide.